When conventional

 TREAT FLEXIBLY

-Unrestricted refers to coverage that does not require biologic step-edits.
-Data regarding current unrestricted commercial coverage for ENTYVIO as of July 2023 are derived from Managed Markets Insights & Technology (MMIT).
-September 2023.
+§Unrestricted refers to coverage that does not require biologic step-edits.
+Data regarding current unrestricted commercial coverage for ENTYVIO as of January 2024 are derived from Managed Markets Insights & Technology (MMIT).
+March 2024.

 GEMINI I